wineslab/ns-o-ran-grafana/README.md

 # Graphical Visualization of simulated ns3 data with Grafana

 This example showcases graphical data visualization using Grafana.
 Data is extracted from a 5G ns3 simulation into csv files and sent to an InfluxDB server via Telegraf.
 Grafana then gathers data and plots it on a dashboard, allowing for easier analysis and interpretation.
-We created three dashboards to showcase all the data generated from "cu-up", "cu-cp" and "du" files within the simulation container.
-As a next step, we plan to create a fourth dashboard to display aggregate data of interest.
+We created four dashboards to showcase all the data generated from "cu-up", "cu-cp" and "du" files within the simulation container.
+The forth dashboard plots aggregated data of interest.

 ## Services and Ports